eborghi10/eborghi10/README.md

 #### About me

 - :book: Studied Electronics Engineering in the UTN in Haedo, Buenos Aires, Argentina
-- :computer: Working at [Ekumen](https://www.ekumenlabs.com/) as Senior Software Developer and Project Lead
+- :computer: Working at [Smart Machine](https://www.oxin.nz/) as Senior Robotics Engineer
-- :teacher: I teach Robotics at the UTN
+- :teacher: I taught Robotics at the UTN
-- :robot: My hobby is building robots (with [ROS](https://www.ros.org/)!)
+- :robot: My hobby is to learn how to make robots autonomous (control, navigation, localization, etc)
-- :soccer: I play football as goalkeeper! (*soccer*)
+- :soccer: I play football as a goalkeeper!

 #### Personal projects